Estimated reading time: 7 minutes

 The goal here is a deep squat, then back to the top.
 With your core engaged and braced, begin your ascent by pushing through your heels, squeezing your glutes and sharply exhaling as you return to full standing position.
 That’s one rep.

-Here’s a great visual from Men’s Health of how it should look.
+Here’s a great visual from Men’s Health of perfect goblet squat form.

 3 Common Mistakes to Avoid